 Norwood Park: A former resort, this middle- to upper-class community is best known for being the only Chicago neighborhood to favor Republicans in most elections.

-O'Hare: A blanket term for a community created when Chicago annexed a bunch of land in order to consolidate its claim over the recently built O'Hare Airport.
+O'Hare: A blanket term for a community created when Chicago annexed a bunch of land in order to consolidate its claim over the land occupied by O'Hare International Airport.
 Because the land was purchased by lots, its borders are very confusing.
 It is mostly made up of office towers, hotels and some '50s-era working- and middle-class housing.

 Chicago's most famous mayor was Richard J. Daley, who spent 21 years on the job before dying.
 Known (among other things) as "The Man On Five" after the floor his office was on.
 The last of the big "bosses" in U.S. politics, he was allegedly responsible for John F. Kennedy's suspicious Illinois electoral victory in 1960note It's important to note that as bad as Daley was, the Illinois GOP was just as bad; when Daley said that the Republicans had announced 500 votes for Richard Nixon in a small town near Peoria that only had 50 voters, he wasn't entirely exaggerating. and built one of the most theatrically corrupt political machines in American history.
 This machine still exists, though it's more bipartisan and less powerful than it used to be.
 He was quite good at his job, though prone to George W. Bush-style misspeaking and dogged by controversies like the violence surrounding the 1968 Democratic Convention.
 His son is Richard M. Daley, who remained in office for 22 years, surpassing his father in length of tenure and arguably having as much if not more clout.
 In 2010, he decided not to follow in his father's footsteps and try to die on the job, so he stepped down after his sixth term—leaving the reins to former White House Chief of Staff Rahm Emanuel.
 Emanuel took office on May 16, 2011; consensus is that while Daley is a Tough Act to Follow, if anyone could do it, it would be "Rahmbo."